rushi-5617/Basic-Web-Page/README.md

-# Basic-Web-Page
+# basic-web-page
-Hello, this is my first repository regarding a simple web page.
+Hello, this is my first repository featuring a simple web page.